 Since the first groundbreaking commercial autosomal DNA testing for genealogy was introduced by 23andMe in 2009, the dramatic growth and explosion in this field has been nothing short of astounding.
 At this point, we are able to reach back 7 generations on both parental lines.
 The results are connecting us with literally hundreds of hundreds of millions of people long passed and are proving critical in solving even some of the most difficult cases.

-And now, in 2018, another major tectonic shift has happened.
-This past spring it was revealed that, for the very first time, law enforcement had successfully used these same unknown parentage search techniques along with the public DNA database GEDmatch to identify and arrest the (alleged) Golden State Killer.
-In the ensuing weeks and months more and more cold cases have been successfully solved the same way.
+In 2018 another major tectonic shift happened.
+That spring it was revealed that, for the very first time, law enforcement had successfully used these same unknown parentage search techniques along with the public DNA database GEDmatch to identify and arrest the (alleged) Golden State Killer.
+In the ensuing months and years, more and more cold cases have been successfully solved the same way.

 Going forward, it is now going to become virtually common practice for law enforcement organizations to use the very skills and techniques that our field has painstakingly developed and mastered in our searches for birth families of adult adoptee and other persons of unknown parentage to solve not only criminal cold cases but “real time” cases.

-That is what this new blog is about.
-I want to explore with all of you these cutting edge issues of DNA analysis and how it is transforming not only law enforcement and the adoption world but our entire society.
-I hope that you will join me here and that we can jointly learn from each other.
+These cutting edge issues of DNA analysis are transforming not only law enforcement and the adoption world but our entire society.
 Remember: DNA Doesn’t Lie.